-With bargaining, total royalties are less than what a monopoly IP owner would charge for the bundle of inventions.
-Bargaining between IP owners and technology adopters eliminates antitrust concerns that are based on posted prices.
-In particular, bargaining over patent licenses blocks problems such as SEP holdup, royalty stacking, patent thickets and the Tragedy of the Anticommons.
+With bargaining, total royalties are less than what a monopoly IP owner would charge for the bundle of inventions.12 Bargaining between IP owners and technology adopters eliminates antitrust concerns that are based on posted prices.
+In particular, bargaining over patent licenses blocks problems such as SEP holdup, royalty stacking, patent thickets and the Tragedy of the Anticommons.13

 Hypothetical concerns such as SEP holdup are inconsistent with observed market institutions.
 This helps explain why alleged problems with SEPs are rarely if ever observed in practice.
 It follows that SEP holdup and related issues should not be the basis for anti-trust policy toward technology standards.
-Because of the importance of bargaining, concerns about SEP holdup also should not be used to alter SSO policies toward IP.
+Because of the importance of bargaining, concerns about SEP holdup also should not be used to alter SSO policies toward IP.14 and communications technology ("ICT").
+Complex innovations conforming to standards incorporate many inventions, including SEPs.
+The extensive use of bargaining in patent licensing helps IP owners and technology adopters effectively coordinate their activities.